Tutorial 2: Create an app with containers¶

 app_public.service_status

-procedure you defined in the setup script:When this procedure returns
+procedure that you defined in the setup script.
+The procedure returns information about the containers for this service.If the value in the

 SELECT na_spcs_tutorial_app.core.my_echo_udf('hello');

-You will see a message from the service we uploaded in an earlier section:
+You see the following message from the service you configured in an earlier section:

 Teardown the app and objects created in the tutorial¶

-To confirm the compute pool is currently running, run the following command:
+To confirm that the compute pool is currently running, run the following command:

 snow object list compute-pool -l "na_spcs_tutorial_app_%"